JohnDanz/augur-core-changes/README.md

 )

 data branchList[<index>]

 data branchListCount

+data controller
 ```
 With the update to the contracts planned in develop, we are switching to using "currency".
 When you see `currency` in the contracts that value is an address for the token allowed to be used on this branch.
 The balance array has changed to become multi-dimensional and now takes in both a period and the currency to work with balance since we have a new concept of multiple currencies allowed.
 So it's not enough to just ask for the balance in a period, you need to know what denomination of currency we want to get the balance of as an example. `minTradingFee` has become `fxpMinTradingFee`, which indicates that this value should be in fix point.
 The `contract[<currency>]` array was added and holds the `wallet` addresses for the indexed `currency` address. `numCurrencies` is a simple count of the number of currencies currently allowed on the `branch`.

 The `currencies[<index>](rate, rateContract, contract)` array was added and is a simple 0 indexed list.
 Inside each index you will find 3 values, the `contract` which is the `currency` address, the `rate` which is a fixed point exchange rate and the `rateContract` which is a contract with rates for the currency to be exchanged with `Eth` denominated in `Wei`.
 The `rate` will take precendence over the `rateContract` and only one is required per `currency`. `currencyToIndex[<currency>]` is a reverse mapping of currencies to their indices. `mostRecentChild` is the most recent child of a `branch`, `currencyActive[<currency>]` contains booleans indicating wether a currency is allowed to be used to create a new market or event. `forkTime` was also added as a timestamp for when the `branch` was forked.

+This contract, like most contracts, has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### branches method changes, additions, and removals:
 ```